-The group of reunited friends begins to suspect that a murderer is stalking the coastal highway 30A, and they must try to recover their memories as quickly as possible . . . before the history they can’t remember repeats itself.
+The group of reunited friends suspects that a murderer is stalking the coastal highway 30A, and they are desperate to recover their memories as quickly as possible . . . before their history they can’t remember repeats itself.

 Everyone has a secret.

 As tensions rise and time runs out, Darby and Morgan begin to wonder if they can believe one another . . . or if they can even trust themselves.

 Book length: 95,000 words

 Includes discussion questions for book clubs

 Caroline George is the multi-award-winning author of Dearest Josephine, The Summer We Forgot, and other YA novels.
 She graduated from Belmont University with a degree in publishing and public relations and now dedicates her time to storytelling in its many forms.

 From a small town in Georgia, Caroline now resides in an even smaller town in Wyoming, where she works for a ranch.
 When she’s not glued to her laptop or filming cowboys, she can be found hiking, sipping a lavender latte, or practicing her horsemanship.
 Find her on Instagram: @authorcarolinegeorge; Twitter: @CarolineGeorge_; TikTok: @authorcarolinegeorge.